-Pending any change that ESMA may make on the reporting of fails on the repurchase leg of reposing the cleared by a CCP, it is recommended that, for the purposes of reporting under SFTR:
+Pending any change that ESMA may make on the reporting of fails on the repurchase legs of repos not cleared by a CCP, it is recommended that, for the purposes of reporting under SFTR:

-- failure to fully or partially settle the purchase leg of a repo should not be reported; but - failure to fully or partially settle the repurchase leg of a repo should be reported, except in the case of CCP-cleared repos and other repos settled net on a bilateral basis, for which it should be assumed that the settlement failures cannot be attributed to an individual repo.127
+- failure to fully or partially settle the purchase leg of a repo should not be reported; but - failure to fully or partially settle the repurchase leg of a repo should be reported, except in the case of CCP-cleared repos and other repos settled net on a bilateral basis, for which it should be assumed that the settlement failures cannot be attributed to an individual repo.137

-127 In a response in February 2020 to questions posed by ISLA in the form of alternative reports in response to full and partial returns (reductions in transaction size), ESMA indicated different procedures.
-In the case of a failed full return (effectively, a termination), ESMA advised that a revised modification report should be made to roll the intended settlement date forward one working day at a time until successful settlement.
+137 In a response in February 2020 to questions posed by ISLA in the form of alternative reports in response to full and partial returns (reductions in transaction size), ESMA indicated different procedures.
+In the case of a failed full return (effectively, a termination), ESMA advised that a revised modification report should be made to roll the intended settlement date forward one business day at a time until successful settlement.
 But, for a failed partial return (effectively, a change in size), ESMA advised that no report should be made unless the return was cancelled.
 ESMA referred to para.98 of the Guidelines of January2020, which says that, "temporary settlement fails are not reportable as such unless they result in an amendment to the transaction".
 In addition, in Table 6 of the Guidelines (p.28), there are references to partial returns in rows 15 and 16.
 Row 16 specifically addresses the settlement failure of a partial return and states that "A delayed settlement that does not result in a cancellation of the partial return should not be reported".
 Row 15 indicates a MODI report for a partial return for all SFTs and states that, "The settlement of the partial return, including a delayed settlement that does not result in a cancellation of the partial return, should not be reported separately".
-However, differentiating the failed settlement of full and partial returns is illogical and is contradicted by later
+However, differentiating the failed settlement of full and partial returns is illogical and is contradicted by later guidance to ICMA, which states that para.115 of the Guidelines "always" requires the reporting of an amended maturity date in the case of settlement failure (e-mail to ICMA of 25 May 2020).
+Moreover, row 16 relates only to securities lending.
+And it is unclear what is meant in row 15 by "should not be reported separately" and whether